Raid-Hub/Services/docs/ATLAS.md

 ### Instance IDs

-- **Sequential Identifiers**: Each PGCR has a unique `instance_id` - a sequential 64-bit integer
+- **Pseudo-Sequential Identifiers**: Each PGCR has a unique `instance_id` - a 64-bit integer that is generally sequential but not strictly so
-- **Global Sequence**: Instance IDs increment globally across all Destiny 2 activities (raids, strikes, crucible, etc.)
+- **Global Sequence**: Instance IDs increment globally across all Destiny 2 activities (raids, strikes, crucible, etc.), but gaps and non-sequential values exist
-- **Chronological Order**: Higher instance IDs correspond to activities completed more recently
+- **Chronological Order**: Higher instance IDs generally correspond to activities completed more recently, but the relationship is not perfect
-- **Unique Identifier**: Each instance ID maps to exactly one activity completion (or doesn't exist if the activity was never completed)
+- **Not Truly Sequential**: Instance IDs have gaps, missing values, and may not always increment strictly by 1

 ### PGCR Processing Flow